Meet Jewish Gateways Participants Laurie and Jim Kirkpatrick

 That conversation led to the group meeting in our home.
 Jewish Gateways, and Mussar specifically, are helping me to be a better person and a better partner, and I tell friends and community members about this.

 After Laurie shared Bridget's sermon with me, I came with Laurie to a High Holiday service and was surprised and pleased when Bridget welcomed me and invited me to participate in the service.
 Now we attend Rosh Hashanah and Yom Kippur as a family.
-Our grown daughters have voluntarily increased their involvement, and one of them is now starting Jewish Gateways' Adult Bar and Bat Mitzvah class.
+Our grown daughters have voluntarily increased their involvement, and one of them participated in Jewish Gateways' Adult Bar and Bat Mitzvah class.